Sebsterio/warmup/README.md

 TODO

+- disable videos when not in view

-- load pics on mobile and vids on PC
+* load pics on mobile and vids on PC

-* glare in transition
-* disable videos when not in view

-* input media (incl bg)
+- input media (incl bg)
-* localStorage
+- localStorage

-* space bg
+- space bg
-* content
+- content